 5. Big and tall clothes and shoes

-A lot of visitors may have no problem at all finding clothing and sizes that fit their frame in Japan, but if you’re taller than average, or have got more to love, you may need to resort to specialty stores even if you usually didn’t have to back home.
+A lot of visitors may have no problem at all finding clothing and sizes that fit their frame in Japan, but if you’re taller than average, or have got more to love, you may need to resort to specialty stores in Japan even if you usually don't have to back home.

-Some international stores such as H&M will have sizes that are just about universal across their stores globally.
-However, Japan-based stores such as Uniqlo will use Japanese sizing, which usually runs at least one size smaller than in the US, for example. (i.e., a Japanese size “L” is closer to a US “M” or even “S.”)
+Some international brands such as H&M will have sizes that are universal across basically every store in the world.
+However, Japan-based stores such as Uniqlo typically use Japanese sizing, which usually runs at least one size smaller than in the US, for example. (i.e., a Japanese size “L” is closer to a US “M” or even “S.”)

 Shoes in Japan are also on the smaller side on average.
 Many stores do not carry anything larger than a Japan 29 / US 11 / Europe 45 in Men’s and Japan 25 / US 9 / Europe 40 in Women’s.
 Import and large-size stores do exist but require quite a bit of searching.
 It’s probably best to come with at least a couple of pairs of shoes you can wear to work and for walking around the city if you have a larger shoe size.